-Number of Credits: 2 Credits
+Course Credits/Hours: 2 Credits

 Course Description: This course provides the fundamental study of the primary, mixed and permanent dentition, including the morphology, function, and nomenclature.
 Eruption and exfoliation patterns and Angle's classification of malocclusion will also be topics of study.